 Show me someone who never gossips, and I will show you someone who is not interested in people.

 – Barbara Walters

-The downside to Elephants’ social maneuvering is that they can often be perceived as busybodies.
-And it’s not always just perception.
-Elephants routinely involve themselves in other people’s affairs, applying a tremendous amount of social pressure on individuals who are not on the right social track.
-Sometimes it never occurs to them that what makes them happy, their dream of idyllic social bliss, is not particularly high on the list of priorities for other types—the reclusive Owls and calculating Spiders can find this quite annoying.
-What if John from HR really does just want to be left alone?
-Perhaps cousin Margaret doesn’t want to be reminded of her “unsuccessful” marital status every Thanksgiving, or set up with a prospective beau every Christmas.
-The type most likely to know everything about everybody, Elephants can usually be found heading various societal institutions, like church groups, PTAs, social clubs, reunion committees, etc. Despite the fact that they are extremely outgoing and an avid party-thrower, Elephants are not really “party animals” per se.
-For them, parties are an extension of the social community, and you are more likely to see them organizing a baby shower or planning a wedding than doing body shots in Cabo during Spring Break—though it is worth noting that, of all the SJs, Elephants are far and away the most exploratory.
-They love trying new things and traveling to new places, as long as the novelty of the experiences is grounded by the companionship of a familiar, trusted face.
+The type most likely to know everything about everybody, Elephants can usually be found heading various societal institutions, like church groups, PTAs, social clubs, reunion committees, etc. Even though they’re extremely outgoing and avid party-throwers, Elephants are not really “party animals” per se.
+For them, parties are an extension of the community, and you’re more likely to see them organizing a baby shower or planning a game night than doing body shots in Cabo—though it’s worth noting that, of all the Gatherers, Elephants are far and away the most adventurous.
+They love trying new things and traveling to new places, as long as the novelty of the experience is grounded by the companionship of familiar, trusted faces.

 Honestly, it’s the greatest show on television.
 It’s live.
 It’s topical.
 It makes you laugh.
 It’s just a great vibe.